Updated: Apr 23

 My health and wellness journey may finally have found a happy medium.
 I still know all those things about nutrition and health that I knew before, but I have finally FINALLY finally stopped giving myself concrete rules that I "should" follow (and then beat myself up over when I don't follow them, followed by prolonged bingeing).
 Instead, I have been just eating when I am hungry and not eating when I'm not.
 I guess it is my own version of "intuitive eating."

 You may notice that it's now August and I haven't posted a blog entry here since May.
 That's another result of an obsession finding its balance.
 My summer was crazed, as I returned to working on-site at the College (my day job).
 I spent the majority of my time working with planning teams to keep students and faculty as safe as possible when they returned to campus.
 As you've seen this week, plans like these haven't always succeeded at universities around the country.
 Students on my small campus made it through orientation, move in, and the first week of classes without any reported COVID cases.
 I hope that our work to build a culture of community care and safety will allow the semester to continue in this new normal.

 In the lull of the end of the first week of classes, I am back to having enough time and mental energy to write.
 Throughout the summer, I have been working with Messy Desk clients, but rather than pushing myself to publish mediocre writing, I have given myself space to put energy elsewhere.

 Really, all of this is a kind of big-picture time management.
 I know that I do my best work when I hyperfocus, so I feed that energy.

-The takeaway: Know yourself and your strengths.
+Know yourself and your strengths.
 Give yourself space to explore a passion.
 Take a long-term, big-picture view of time management, whether that applies to getting a degree before going to work, taking a gap year to explore a new idea or skill, or spending a weekend recharging for a hectic week.
 Take time to reflect.
 Every experience teaches you something you can use in your future.